Resources for Entering Students

 Register for Classes

-The Registrar’s Office allows incoming students to register for next semester’s classes.
-In order to be eligible to register you must have confirmed your admission in the online application system (step one of this checklist) so you are listed as an official entering student.
+In order to be eligible to register, you must have confirmed your admission in the online application system (step one of this checklist) so you are listed as an official entering student.
 You will receive an email from the School of Theology guiding you through the steps of registration.
 This email is sent approximately mid-July for those matriculating in the fall.
-Spring matriculating students register closer to Orientation Day.
+Spring matriculating students register closer to Spring Orientation Day.

 Consider What Transportation Options You Will Utilize in Boston